Building Yet Another Coding Agent — Part 1

 response = llm.complete(messages, tools)

 The interesting part is the tool use.
-The model returns a tool call, like create_file,run_file or edit_file with arguments.
-Our code executes it, send the output back, and the model reacts.
+The model returns a tool call - create_file,run_file, whatever, with arguments.
+You execute it, send the output back, and themodel reacts.

 Tools